Cloud-Application-Project/project-backend/README.md

 13. Enter your name and hit submit button
 14. (Oprional) in the terminal use ctrl + c to close flask server and enter "pylint hello_world.py" - this will run static code test on python file.

-Alternatively instead of step 6 above you can download flask-app.tar, paste it into your working directory and load ready docker image with command "docker load --input flask-app.tar".
-Then continue with step 7.